lettie925/Books/README.md

 Hello!
-This is my Book Manager App project! ♡
+This is my Book Manager project! ♡

 - I love reading and wanted to create a side project that I would personally use.
 - It is a great way to keep track of books you want to read, books you've read, liked, hated, reviews you've left on books, etc!